GATB/bcalm/bidirected-graphs-in-bcalm2/bidirected-graphs-in-bcalm2.md

 ![Fig1](fig1.png)

 Note that we draw the fromSign next to the "from" vertex, and the toSign next to the "to" vertex.
-In other words, the following graph is equivalent to the one above:
+In other words, the following two graph are equivalent:

 ![Fig2](fig2.png)